ayonli/jsext/workerd/README.md

 # Function Stubs for Cloudflare Workers

-Some of the modules in this packages use dynamic imports for Node.js built-in and third-party libraries, which cannot be resolved by Wrangler, causing it to fail to build or start the dev server.
+Some of the modules in this package use dynamic imports for Node.js built-in and third-party libraries, which cannot be resolved by Wrangler, causing it to fail to build or start the dev server.

 Since the functions used these libraries are not for Cloudflare Workers anyway, we provide stubs for them instead.
 When Cloudflare Workers (Wrangler) tries to